lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ## Entity interpolation
 We have made movement look smooth when playing over `localhost`.
 When moving to actual remote servers, however, our code so far is still not robust enough.
 There's still one thing to do, and that is *Entity Interpolation*.
-For this topic, lets set up our scenario:
+For this topic, let's set up our scenario:

 - We have two players in the game (Player 1 and 2)